Clinical Pearls

 Summary

-The management of Achilles ruptures is a balance between biology (healing) and mechanics (tension).
-Whether you cut or cast, the goal is a tendon that is healed at the correct length to restore the length-tension relationship of the triceps surae.
+The management of Achilles tendon ruptures requires a delicate balance between biology (optimizing the healing environment) and mechanics (restoring proper tendon tension).
+Whether you choose to cut or to cast, the ultimate goal remains identical: a tendon that is securely healed at the anatomically correct length to restore the crucial length-tension relationship of the triceps surae complex.
+Modern functional rehabilitation has proven that we can achieve this mechanically sound result without the scalpel in the vast majority of our patients.

 Found this helpful?